nikitahl/dashboard-shortcuts/readme.txt

 == Changelog ==

 = 1.1 =
-* Improved compatibility with popular page builders (WPBakery, Elementor, Beaver Builder, Oxygen, Brizy, Visual Composer, etc.)
-* Shortcuts bar and assets will not render or load in builder/editor iframes, preventing conflicts
+* Shortcuts bar and assets will not render or load in builder/editor iframes (WPBakery, Elementor, Beaver Builder, Oxygen, Brizy, Visual Composer, etc.), preventing conflicts and ensuring a clean editing experience
-* Robust admin bar visibility detection for all dashboard scenarios

 = 1.0.0 =
 * Initial release